Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/nodejs-read-and-write-from-azure-table-storage.md

 ## Creating an Azure Table Storage

-Azure Table Storage is a NoSQL database, where we can store large amounts of data.
+Azure Table Storage is a NoSQL database where we can store large amounts of data.

 In our case, we are storing URLs, which will get a random unique ID to retrieve them.

-To create a new Azure Table Storage we have to go to "Storage accounts" and click the `Add` button.
+To create a new Azure Table Storage, we must go to "Storage accounts" and click the `Add` button.

 ![Azure add new Storage Account](https://cdn.hashnode.com/res/hashnode/image/upload/v1601055758302/FYR_BwpXv.png)

-On the following screen, you will have to fill out the following details.
+You will have to fill out the following details on the next screen.

 - Resource group: Choose the one we created for the App Service
 - Storage account name: Your unique name for this storage account
 - Location: Same as our App Service
-- Then we can click `Review + create`
+- Then, we can click `Review + create`

 ![Storage account settings](https://cdn.hashnode.com/res/hashnode/image/upload/v1601055863202/HeMgVQ6gq.png)